jobjo/jobjo.github.io/_posts/2015-02-09-tree-printer.md

 layout: post
 title: Designing a library for printing recursive data-structures
 ---
-As a functional programmer I often run into to situations where I need to pretty print some values from a recursive data structure - be it a prefix search tree, a language expression, XML data or something else.
+Doing functional programming, I've more than once ran into situations in where I needed to pretty print values from a recursive data structure - be it a prefix search tree, a language expression, XML data or something else.

 Getting tired of having to implement the same type of functions for printing values (often for debugging purposes) I decided to generalize the pattern.
 In this post I discuss the design of a tiny library for solving this particular problem.
-To be fair the solutions itself is rather trivial but it provides a good opportunity to touch on quite a few different concepts in library design.
+This is not a hard problem but it provides a good opportunity to touch on some of the fundamental concepts of functional programming.

 ## The Problem
-To give a concrete example - Consider a type representing XML data:
+To give a motivating example - Consider a type representing XML data:

 {% highlight fsharp %}
 type Attribute = string * string